sebastianharko/adv-es-cqrs-ddd/README.md

 * [Building Apps with Functional Domain Models, Event Sourcing and Actors (2012)](https://www.youtube.com/watch?v=95KztoeGHl0) By Debasish Ghosh.
 One of the most interesting parts is when Debasish points out a duality between event sourcing and functional data structures.

 # Open Source

 * [Stamina](https://github.com/scalapenos/stamina) Schema evolution for event sourcing.
 It has "*a strong focus on long-term viability of your persisted data so it provides support for versioning that data, auto-migrating that data at read time to be compatible with your current event and domain classes, and a testkit to make sure all older versions of your persisted data are still readable.*"
 * [Event Sourcing for Akka Streams](https://github.com/krasserm/akka-stream-eventsourcing) by Martin Krasser.
 Aims to provide a stateful EventSourcing graph stage for Akka Streams.
 * [Fun.CQRS](https://github.com/strongtyped/fun-cqrs) An ES / CQRS framework with a pluggable backend (an Akka backend is provided).
-Even if you do not end up using it, the code, in general, is a good illustration on how to create your own DSL and build your own abstraction over Akka's PersistentActor.
+Even if you end up not using it, the code, in general, is a good illustration on how to create your own DSL and build your own abstraction over Akka's PersistentActor.

 # Articles / Blog Posts

 * [Hexagonal Architecture and Free Monad: Two related design patterns?
 (2017)](https://deque.blog/2017/07/06/hexagonal-architecture-a-less-declarative-free-monad/) by Quentin Duval.
 * [Domain models, Algebraic laws and Unit tests (2017)](http://debasishg.blogspot.ca/2017/06/domain-models-algebraic-laws-and-unit.html) by Debasish Ghosh.
 * [Building a CQRS / ES Framework (part 1) (2017)](http://www.strongtyped.io/blog/2017/05/07/building-cqrs-es-framework-part1/) by Renato Cavalcanti.
 Discusses the functional foundation of event sourcing.